Support Desk

 • Check for wrong tickers or typos when adding coins manually.

-• Some exchanges limit data—contact their support or enter missing transactions manually.
+• Some exchanges limit data.
+Contact their support or enter missing transactions manually.

 • Negative FIAT values can be normal if tracking without deposits, as they represent investment cost minus realized gains.